 About 150,000 Jews who had lived in Kiev had already fled, before the Germans came.
 When von Reichenau and his men decided to kill all remaining Jews, 50,000 of them were still in Kiev.
 Most of them were mothers with their children and elderly people.
 The Nazis justified the murder campaign as a revenge action for those explosions, and they disguised it as the ‘evacuation of all Jews’ in the city.

-On September 28th, 1941, the Nazi murderers posted notifications on walls all over Kiev.
-They said that all Jews needed to assemble on September 29th, 1941, close to the train station.
+On September 28th, 1941, the Nazi murderers posted notifications on walls which said that all Jews needed to assemble on September 29th, 1941, close to the train station.
 They should wear warm clothing and bring their documents, valuables and money, it read.
 Whoever did not follow the order would be shot.

 The notification did not say that all Jews who adhered to the orders would be taken to the Babi Yar gorge and murdered in cold blood, including babies, children of all ages, their parents, grandparents and everyone else.
 Nor did it say that this was going to be one of the worst massacres to be committed by Nazi Germany’s Wehrmacht in the ongoing war.